Justice Court

 Can I do community service instead of paying a fine?

 You have a legal right to request community service in place of a fine.
 Your service must be approved by Judge Memmott and must be done through a non-profit organization.
 To request this option, call the court and set a hearing date.
 You will be credited at $10 per hour.
-If community service is not done or proof provided as ordered, the community service will no longer be an option and the original fine will be imposed.
+If community service is not done or proof provided as ordered, the community service may no longer be an option and the original fine will be imposed.

 How do I do get on the Court calendar?